apache/flink/docs/content/docs/dev/table/sql/queries/window-tvf.md

 ### HOP

 The `HOP` function assigns elements to windows of fixed length.
-Similar to a `TUMBLE` windowing function, the size of the windows is configured by the window size parameter.
+Like a `TUMBLE` windowing function, the size of the windows is configured by the window size parameter.
 An additional window slide parameter controls how frequently a hopping window is started.
 Hence, hopping windows can be overlapping if the slide is smaller than the window size.
-In this case elements are assigned to multiple windows.
-Hopping windows is also known as "sliding windows".
+In this case, elements are assigned to multiple windows.
+Hopping windows are also known as "sliding windows".

 For example, you could have windows of size 10 minutes that slides by 5 minutes.
-With this you get every 5 minutes a window that contains the events that arrived during the last 10 minutes as depicted by the following figure.
+With this, you get every 5 minutes a window that contains the events that arrived during the last 10 minutes, as depicted by the following figure.

 {{< img src="/fig/sliding-windows.svg" alt="Hopping windows" width="70%">}}